MINI Countryman review - Practicality, comfort and boot space

 - 3MPG, CO2 and Running CostsThe Countryman is competitive across the board for running costs, which helps to justify its high purchase price

-- 4Interior, design and technologyThe Countryman’s exterior look is divisive, but the attention to detail in the interior is impressive, while quality and tech are both top notch
+- 4Interior, design and technologyThe Countryman’s exterior look is divisive, but the attention to interior detail is impressive, while quality and tech are both top notch

 - 5Practicality, comfort and boot space - currently readingWith good space for passengers and luggage, the Countryman is a genuine small SUV